NIMH-SCCN/callicog/docs/install.md

 is now the default graphics system in Ubuntu--but CalliCog is built on systems that are built on X, so we need to re-enable it.
 Fortunately, this is easy.

-Open a terminal and edit a configuration file with your preferred editor:
+Open a terminal and edit this configuration file with your preferred editor.
+(For help using the default text editor `nano`, refer to this [cheat sheet][nano_cheat].)

 ```sh
 sudo editor /etc/gdm3/custom.conf